 OPEN DOOR POLICY

-Should any employee or volunteer have any concerns or suggestions regarding conditions related to COVID-19, or if they require any reasonable accommodation or leave related to COVID-19, including leave for qualifying COVID-19 related reasons under the Family First Coronavirus Response Act, they are encouraged to Dennis Whipple at Dennis@GreatTheatre.org or 320.291.7044 (cell phone) or their direct supervisor, the stage manager or any GREAT employee.
+Should any employee, camper or volunteer have any concerns or suggestions regarding conditions related to COVID-19, or if they require any reasonable accommodation or leave related to COVID-19, including leave for qualifying to COVID-19 related reasons under the Family First Coronavirus Response Act, they are encouraged to reach out to Dennis Whipple at Dennis@GreatTheatre.org or 320.258.2787, their direct supervisor, the stage manager or any GREAT employee.